 How Much Does Roadtrippers Cost?

-Roadtrippers is available in web and mobile versions, supporting both iOS and Android.
+Roadtrippers is available in web and mobile versions, supporting both iOS and Android operating systems.
 You can either sign up for a free membership with limited features or subscribe for Roadtrippers Plus membership at an annual fee of $29.99 and gain access to all the premium features.

 What Features does RoadTrippers Have?